Loading Racing Stats...

 More Fantasy News

-Logano will start from the pole for the Firekeepers Casino 400 at Michigan International Speedway Sunday afternoon.
+Logano crashed and finished 33rd in the FireKeepers Casino 400 NASCAR Cup Series race at Michigan International Speedway Sunday afternoon.

 Logano finished fourth in the Foxwoods Resort Casino 301 at New Hampshire Motor Speedway Sunday afternoon.

-Logano finished third in the O'Reilly Auto Parts 500 at Texas Motor Speedway Sunday afternoon.
+Logano finished third in the rain-shortened Echopark Texas Grand Prix at Circuit of the Americas Sunday afternoon.